howen7/Predictive_Modeling/README.md

 - Voicemail Plan
 Customers who DID NOT have a voicemail plan tended to churn more.
 RECOMMENDATION: reach out to customers who don't have a voicemail plan, and offer them a promotion perhaps to get them to sign up with the voicemail plan.

+---

+The DIRECTORY STRUCTURE for this project is as follows:

+├── notebooks          <- Jupyter notebooks.
+Naming convention is a name followed by a number (for ordering) │   │                     followed by the topic of the notebook, e.g.
+│   │                     oz_01_data_collection_exploration.ipynb
+│   └── exploratory    <- Raw, flow-of-consciousness, work-in-progress notebooks
+│   └── report         <- Final summary notebook(s), & pdf of final powerpoint presentation
+│
+├── src                <- customer functions, and original SyriaTel customer data │   ├── data           <- csv files containing the SyraTel's customer data, along with csv files of our features and target variables.